-Veterinarians and English Bulldog breeders generally recommend feeding your English Bulldog at least three times per day for at least the first four months of life.
+English Bulldog puppies should be fed at least three times per day for at least the first four months of life.

-Around 5 or 6 months of age, if your vet agrees, you may want to reduce the daily feeding schedule down to twice per day.
+Around 12 months of age, you may want to reduce the daily feeding schedule down to twice per day.

-Best food for English Bulldog puppies – brachycephalic kibble
+The best shape and size food for English Bulldog puppies

-When shopping for dry Bulldog puppy food, rounded, triangular or other unique-shaped kibble can be easier to pick up than the traditional square kibble bits.
+When shopping for dry Bulldog puppy food, rounded, triangular or other unique-shaped kibble can be easier to pick up.

-Something else to consider if your English Bulldog puppy is having a particularly tough time with meals is to mix dry kibble with some nutritionally balanced wet puppy food.
+If your English Bulldog puppy is having a tough time with meals, mix dry kibble with some wet puppy food.

 These three brands make some of the best food for English Bulldog puppies.

-Royal Canin is one manufacturer that does an excellent job of creating tailored recipes for the unique needs of different puppy and dog breeds.
+Royal Canin creates tailored recipes for the unique needs of different puppy and dog breeds.